hazae41/immutable/README.md

-# The Immutable Framework
+# The Immutable Toolbox

-Create immutable webapps that are secure and resilient.
+Create immutable webapps that are secure and resilient

 ```bash
 npm i @hazae41/immutable